OIG Report: MCOs Cause Limited Access to Primary Care for Medicaid Enrollees!

 I guess they can always go to the ER.

-Posted on December 12, 2014, in "Single State Agency", Access to Care, Accountable Care Organizations, Behavioral health, CMS, DHHS, Division of Medical Assistance, Doctors, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Managed Care, MCO, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicare Attorney, NC, North Carolina, Office of Inspector General, Physicians, Primary Care Physicians, Provider Medicaid Contracts, Secretary of Health and Human Services, State Plan and tagged Access to Care, Behavioral health, Catchment area, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, Emergency Rooms, Freedom of Choice of Provider, General Assembly, Health care, Health care provider, House, Managed care, Managed Care Organizations, MCO, MCO provider networks, Medicaid, Medicaid recipients, Medicaid Reform, Medicaid Services, NC, North Carolina, Office of Inspector General, OIG, Primary Care Physician, primary care physicians, Provider networks, Senate, Terminate provider contracts.
+Posted on December 12, 2014, in "Single State Agency", Access to Care, Accountable Care Organizations, Behavioral health, CMS, Division of Medical Assistance, Doctors, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Managed Care, MCO, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicare Attorney, NC, NC DHHS, North Carolina, Office of Inspector General, Physicians, Primary Care Physicians, Provider Medicaid Contracts, Secretary of Health and Human Services, State Plan and tagged Access to Care, Behavioral health, Catchment area, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, Emergency Rooms, Freedom of Choice of Provider, General Assembly, Health care, Health care provider, House, Managed care, Managed Care Organizations, MCO, MCO provider networks, Medicaid, Medicaid recipients, Medicaid Reform, Medicaid Services, NC, NC DHHS, North Carolina, Office of Inspector General, OIG, Primary Care Physician, primary care physicians, Provider networks, Senate, Terminate provider contracts.
 Bookmark the permalink.
 1 Comment.